 As Director of Community College Success, Tania Requenes supervises and supports 10,000 Degrees’ community college program managers in Marin, Sonoma, and San Francisco.
 Under Tania’s direction, her team is responsible for ensuring community college students from low-income backgrounds receive the support needed to graduate college.
 She has also served as student advisor for the 10,000 Degrees Summer Intensive program, a college success fellow, and program manager at the organization.
 Before joining 10,000 Degrees, Tania worked at the Marin and Novato YMCA of San Francisco as the human resources specialist.
 She is also an adjunct counselor at College of Marin.Tania holds a Master of Arts degree from the University of San Francisco, a Bachelor of Arts degree from the University of California, Davis, and an Associate of Arts degree from Santa Rosa Junior College.
 She is a member of the College of Marin Transfer Advisory Committee and College of Marin EOPS Advisory Committee; a fellow at UCLA Law Fellows Program; and a scholar at LevelBar, a pre-law preparation program.

-As Virtual Curriculum and Engagement Manager, Maria Hernandez Pereira manages virtual curriculum and engagements at 10,000 Degrees, including various financial aid programs and workshops (virtual and in-person).
+As Director of Curriculum and Engagement, Maria Hernandez Pereira manages curriculum and engagements at 10,000 Degrees, including various financial aid programs and workshops (virtual and in-person).
 Additionally, Maria works with the 10,000 Degrees program team, providing student-related resources.
-Prior to her current role, she was a 10,000 Degrees Fellow in Novato from June 2019 to December 2020.
+Prior to her current role, she was the Virtual Curriculum and Engagement Manager, and a 10,000 Degrees Fellow in Novato from June 2019 to December 2020.
 Maria holds a Bachelor of Arts degree in sociology and a Bachelor of Arts degree in psychology from the University of California, Irvine.